Gov't Scraps Pre-entry PCR Test Requirement

-Starting from this Saturday, all international arrivals will no longer be obligated to submit a negative PCR test result.
+Starting Saturday, all international arrivals to Korea are no longer required to submit a negative PCR test result.

 Second vice health and welfare minister Lee Ki-il unveiled the government plan in a COVID-19 response meeting on Wednesday.
-The change in policy will be applied to those entering the nation via airplane or ship from 12 a.m. on September 3.
+The change in policy applied to those arriving via airplane or ship from 12 a.m.
+Saturday.

 However, Lee was quick to add that the government will maintain the rule requiring all international arrivals to complete a PCR test within 24 hours of entry.